-The lab work necessary for this class is considerably more complex (especially if you go all the way to the release print stage).
+The lab work necessary for this class needs to include the cost of transferring your dailies from film to video (DV format only!).
 This is the class where you will begin to understand the role of the film lab and start to forge a relationship with one.
 There are many excellent labs in New York City and nearly all of them offer some kind of student discount.
 You should look into services and prices for Color lab, Du Art, and